carsonruebel/chatgpt-usage-analyzer/README.txt

    Be sure to check your junk or spam folder.

 2. Download and unzip your export
-   WARNING: The ZIP archive name is extremely long and may cause issues with long file paths on Windows.
-   Before unzipping, rename the archive to something short like chatgpt_export.zip.

    Inside, you'll find a file named conversations.json.

 3. Download this analyzer
    Either:
-   - Get the .zip version with included portable Python
+   - Download the '.zip' version with included portable Python
    - Or clone this repo manually
+   Extract the contents of the '.zip'

-4. Move the analyzer files
+4. Move the conversations.json file
-   Place the analyzer folder directly into your exported folder (the one with `conversations.json`).
+   Find the 'conversations.json' file and place it into the ChatGPT-Usage-Analyzer directory.

 5. Run the tool
-   Double-click `run-analyzer.bat`
+   Double-click 'run-analyzer.bat'
-   A console window will appear, followed by a graph window.
+   A console window will briefly appear, followed by an image being generated (chatgpt_usage.png).
+   This image should auto-open, but if not you'll find it in the ChatGPT-Usage-Analyzer directory.

    WARNING: Windows SmartScreen Notice
    You may see a warning like “Windows protected your PC”.
 This is expected for unsigned .bat files from new sources.